OlgaFlower/datesense-legal/PrivacyPolicy.en.md

 - log out of your account;
 - protect access using a PIN code.

-Deleting the app removes locally stored app content from your device, but it does not automatically delete your account.
+Deleting the app removes locally stored app content from your device, but it does not automatically delete your account or server-side account access data.

 ---